 I’ll help you out, make sure you pronounce the state name correctly!

 I mean it, nothing grates on a locals nerves like folks mispronouncing Nevada.
 Learning the proper pronunciation only takes a second (plus, it’s the respectful thing to do!).
 The video below is helpful. 🙂

-Pros & Cons of Living in Nevada
+- Pros of Living in Nevada

-First, the Pros of Moving to Nevada
+- Cons of Moving to Nevada

 1. No state income tax for those living in Nevada